-Areas of Expertise: Wolf conservation, wildlife conflict management, compensation and nonlethal techniques for reducing wolf/human conflicts
+Areas of Expertise: Wolf conservation, wildlife conflict management, compensation programs, co-existence and nonlethal techniques for reducing wolf and livestock conflicts.

 Before coming to Defenders, Suzanne started as her career as the public outreach intern for the Central Idaho Wolf Recovery Steering Committee, the assistant director of the Wolf Education and Research Center and then director of Idaho's Wolf Recovery Foundation.
-She has presented on wolf conservation and nonlethal conflict management methods at conferences and seminars, including Oxford University, the First Diversitas International Conference on Biodiversity, the World Wolf Symposium to the Oregon Cattlemen’s Association and Montana Wool Growers Annual Convention.
+She has presented on wolf conservation and nonlethal conflict management methods at conferences and seminars from Oxford University, the First Diversitas International Conference on Biodiversity, the World Wolf Symposium to the Oregon Cattlemen’s Association and Montana Wool Growers annual conventions.
 Suzanne holds a Masters degree in Wildlife Conservation and Conflict Management from Prescott College in Arizona and has received numerous awards for her work, including the "Alpha Award," presented by her peers at the 2005 North American Wolf Conference.
 Suzanne credits her long career in wolf conservation (25 years and counting) to the great conservation leaders who inspired her work, including Aldo Leopold, John Muir, and Rachel Carson.
 Her favorite essay is “Thinking Like a Mountain” by Aldo Leopold and favorite wolf book is “Of Wolves and Men” by Barry Lopez.